Authelia uses two mechanisms to protect against cookie theft:

 It’s possible to disable the reset password functionality and is recommended for anyone wanting to increase security.
 See the configuration for information.

 We have a few options to configure the security of a session.
 The main and most important one is the session secret.
 This is used to encrypt the session data when when stored in the Redis key value database.
 This should be as random as possible.

 Additionally you can configure the validity period of sessions.
 For example in a highly security conscious domain you would probably want to set the session remember_me_duration to 0 to disable this feature, and set an expiration of something like 2 hours and inactivity of 10 minutes.
 This means the hard limit or the time the session will be destroyed no matter what is 2 hours, and the soft limit or the time a user can be inactive for is 10 minutes.

-You can also apply the following headers to your nginx configuration for improving security.
+You can also apply the following headers to your proxy configuration for improving security.
 Please read the documentation of those headers before applying them blindly.

 # We don't want any credentials / TOTP secret key / QR code to be cached by # the client add_header Cache-Control "no-store"; add_header Pragma "no-cache"; # Clickjacking / XSS protection # We don't want Authelia's login page to be rendered within a <frame>, # <iframe> or <object> from an external website. add_header X-Frame-Options "SAMEORIGIN"; # Block pages from loading when they detect reflected XSS attacks. add_header X-XSS-Protection "1; mode=block";